-One tip from our cooking teacher was to try and buy whenever possible red or orange ‘cornetto peppers’ – the small horn shaped peppers, simply because they have a richer sweet taste and are better for digestion.
-I liked them as they don’t go baggy and well look so beautiful as they bend on the plate instead of that squat bell pepper look that are always so difficult to eat… Thankfully, they’re widely available in Abruzzo and a common weekly veggie shop for us and even during a recent sojourn to the UK we spotted them in the local green-grocers , but you may have to hunt them out a little outside Italy.
+One tip from our cooking teacher was to try and buy whenever possible red or orange ‘cornetto peppers’ – the small horn-shaped peppers, simply because they have a richer sweet taste and are better for digestion.
+I liked them as they don’t go baggy and looked so beautiful as they bend on the plate instead of that squat bell pepper look that is always so difficult to eat.
+Thankfully, they’re widely available in Abruzzo and a common weekly veggie shop for us and even during a recent sojourn to the UK we spotted them in the local greengrocers, but you may have to hunt them out a little outside Italy.

 Abruzzo Stuffed Pepper Recipe (Peperoni Ripieni)